Matthew-Pidlysny/9-The-Final-Chapter/README.md

 do appreciate feedback.
 Modify all programs as you need and deploy, we only require that our mention be made in the process and in the aftermath.
 All forks and other participation efforts are welcome.

-# Coming Soon:  Unrh

-Named after a mystical altar, the knowledge stemming from our research tote called Quantum Zeno reveals a deeper connection between numbers.
-We wxplain how to start, how to go on, and how to end with numbers in a fancy, intuitive and AI enhanced manner.
-Dig in, you'll be counting all over again, or not as the satire goes...

 # Coming Soon:  The Dark Continent

 Taking a pause from Education itself, the founder of 9 Software has shared his private creation with AI, and together, the research processor and guide pair created this game.
 No spoilers, but it's a 4 player board game software engine revolving around the concept of the "Trump Card".
 Maybe education in strategy via force x force battle style.